dodgeblaster/jscourse/assignments/assignment-1/README.md

 }
 ```

-Make buttons at the top that display the same data but order them by:

--   name
--   color
--   price

 ## How will this be marked?

 #### I will not mark your assignment until the following is true: